Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 Understanding future value vs present value allows attorneys to:

-• Compare lump sum vs structured settlements
+• Compare lump sums with structured settlements

 • Evaluate pensions and retirement accounts